 - Heat the broiler of your oven.

-- Transfer the ribs, to a rimmed baking sheet.
+- Transfer the ribs, to a rimmed baking sheet (affiliate link).
 Brush the ribs with Jamaican Barbecue Sauce sauce.
 Broil the ribs until they are charred in spots, 1 to 3 minutes.
 Then flip them over, brush with more sauce, and broil on that side until charred.
 Serve immediately.

 - Scotch Bonnet peppers are not readily available in most grocery stores, substitute cayenne pepper powder in place of the Scotch Bonnets.
 I use Jalapeno powder.

 - I plave my ribs up on a collapsable stainless steel steamer basket to keep them up out of the cooking liquid.